Growing up, we always had a bottle of some kind of hot pepper sauce on the

 • 1 tsp sea salt

-You will need bottles, preferable with drippers and caps, but used, clean recycled
+You will need bottles, preferably with drippers and caps, but used, clean,

-bottles with a secure caps are a great option.
-I've used Worchestershire, soy
+recycled bottles with secure caps are a great option.
+I've used

 Instructions